 Is CBD Bad For Tinnitus?

 At this point, nobody can say if CBD helps or hurts tinnitus.
-All we have is a study of rats which seems to show cannabidiol (combined with THC) may make Meniere's disease and other forms of ringing in the ears more likely.
+All we have is a study of rats that seems to show cannabidiol (combined with THC) may make Meniere's disease and other forms of ringing in the ears more likely.
 That said some people have told me it has made their tinnitus worse.
 I understand how some will say its worth the risk.
 For me, I will wait for human proof.
 I won't do anything that may make my tinnitus worse.